 Given the far-reaching impact principals have on their buildings, principals are routinely held accountable for performance within a school.
 However, systems to effectively evaluate school principals still lag behind other accountability efforts.
-In many states, district and state assessments of school leaders do not accurately and effectively capture state leadership standards, provide feedback for continuous professional development for an individual, or reflect the overall performance of a school in uniform and objective ways.
+In many states, district and state assessments of school leaders do not accurately and effectively capture state leadership standards, provide feedback for continuous professional development for an individual, or reflect the overall performance of a school in uniform and objective ways.41 on principal behaviors or research-based strategies.

-A national study of state and district principal evaluation found that few principal evaluations are based on principal behaviors or research-based strategies.
 Additionally, many principals felt the evaluations generally gave positive reviews, but provided little guidance on improving practice.
 Less than five percent of evaluations in one study included evaluation of a principal's behavior on ensuring the school implements a rigorous curriculum and only seven percent examine principals' engagement with quality instruction in schools.
-As a result, retention and promotion decisions for principals are being based on assessments that do not necessarily align with standards and practices known to facilitate effective leadership and improve student outcomes.
+42 As a result, retention and promotion decisions for principals are being based on assessments that do not necessarily align with standards and practices known to facilitate effective leadership and improve student outcomes.
 Clearly, just knowing their schools' student achievement scores does little to help principles improve.
 However, there are principal evaluations that effectively assess principals and address these issues.